Meet Sangje and Motso

 This program exists to give these women who have missed out (aged from 20 up to 35 years) an opportunity to progress.

-It’s too late for school scholarships.
-Although gaining a basic education would be a great outcome, such solutions are expensive and would take years to implement.
-At Captivating, we believe that the best solution is getting these young women safely into their first job – the best job possible.
-The My First Job Program is about joining the dots – matching the needs these girls have of a genuine, independent life with a good first employer.
+At Captivating, we believe that the best solution is getting these women safely into their first job – the best job possible.
+The My First Job Program is about joining the dots – matching the needs these women have of a genuine, independent life with a good first employer.

 For this to happen successfully, we need to do several things well:

-- We need to position these young women well, in order for them to win a job.
-This requires teaching them hands-on vocational skills (such as cooking, tailoring, cleaning).
-These young women will need basic tutoring in reading and math;
+- We need to position these women well, in order for them to win a job.
+This requires teaching them hands-on vocational skills in popular occupations.
+These women will also need basic tutoring in reading and math;

-In essence, we need to become their caring parent as they take this first step.
+In essence, we need to become their motivating voice as they take this first step.

-- Training is over a 6-month period including mentoring on life skills;
+- Training is a 3-month period including mentoring on life skills;